|

 restoration stages of Pierce Hall Community Center.
 We hope

-help us to make it happen.
-For further information about YOUR
+and help us to make it happen.
+For further information about

 |